One goal is all it takes this time as the Islanders edge the Capitals and forge a first-place tie

 In the Capitals' 1-0 loss, the teams ended up with a goaltending showcase featuring 53 minutes of scoreless hockey and a game decided by Brock Nelson's goal with 6:55 left.
 It was a major departure from the Islanders' 8-4 victory Thursday, but the outcome remained the same.

 "I thought we got off to a slow start; it wasn't a good first 20 for us," Capitals defenseman Justin Schultz said.
-"I think we got better as the game went on and we had our chances; just wouldn't go in for us tonight.
+"I think we got better as the game went on, and we had our chances; just wouldn't go in for us tonight.
 Vitek [Vanecek] made some huge saves for us at the other end to keep us in it, too."

 Vanecek was the Capitals' best player throughout his 38-save performance, but he could not stop Nelson on a rebound attempt.
 He robbed Mathew Barzal as he cut to the net on an odd-man rush moments later and finished with 19 saves in the third period alone.
 But Washington couldn't beat the Islanders' Semyon Varlamov, the former Capitals netminder who finished with 29 saves.
 It was the first time the Capitals have been shut out this season.